 Barclays offers its existing mortgage borrowers additional borrowing of up to 85% of their property’s value.
 This will reduce to 80% for those borrowers wanting to borrow more to consolidate their debt.

 Tesco Bank sold its mortgages to the Halifax.
 The Halifax will offer these borrowers additional borrowing.

 Santander mortgage borrowers can apply for additional borrowing of at least £5,000 and for a minimum term of five years.
 The maximum amount that can be borrowed is 85% of the property’s value.
 Santander borrowers with a Flexible Offset mortgage should already have an agreed additional borrowing limit.

-Those with a HSBC mortgage of at least six months can apply for additional borrowing of at least £10,000.
+Those with a HSBC mortgage of at least six months can apply for additional borrowing of at least £10,000 repayable over a minimum five years.
 Unlike many other high street mortgage lenders HSBC will consider applications for a secured loan from new customers.

 Optimum Credit offers secured loans either directly to borrowers or through a specialist loans broker.
 They offer secured loans from between £5,000 and £1,000,000 over terms of three to 30 years.
 This lender will accept loans up to 100% of the property’s value (including any existing mortgages).

 Those wanting to apply for a secured loan from Optimum Credit can do so through our preferred secured loans broker.